dpisano/docker-bro/README.md

 # docker-bro

-## This does not work right now.
-Right now I'm not sure if I can even get it to work.

 Docker version of Bro to run with live network traffic.

 This Dockerfile was inspired by Jon Schipp blog about running Bro in docker on live network traffic.